mohitpai/journey-optimizer.en/help/using/landing-pages/create-lp.md

     ![](assets/lp_test-profiles.png)

     The steps to select test profiles are the same as when testing a message.
-They are detailed in [this section](../email/preview.md#select-test-profiles).
+They are detailed in the [Content Management](../content-management/test-profiles.md) section.

 1. Select **[!UICONTROL Open preview]** to test your landing page.